 American Society of Mechanical Engineers (ASME)

-ASME at UA is a student-led organization dedicated to enriching the quality of our Mechanical Engineering program.
-We accomplish this by bringing together ME students for networking events, educational tours, skill enhancing lecture series, success seminars, interview workshops, interdisciplinary collaborations, research opportunities, annual student member meetings, and, more importantly, having fun!
+ASME at UA is a student-led organization dedicated to enriching the quality of our Mechanical Engineering Program.
+We accomplish this by bringing together mechanical engineering students for networking events, educational tours, skill enhancing lecture series, success seminars, interview workshops, interdisciplinary collaborations, research opportunities, annual student member meetings, and, more importantly, having fun!

 Biomedical Engineering Society (BMES)